Gateway Plus: Support

 Despite the criticism, the plans have also received considerable support.
 From the political spectrum, the project has received support from Tony Blair, the Conservative Party and from Gisela Stuart, MP for Birmingham Edgbaston, who said:

 "The proposed redevelopment would not only be a catalyst for regional growth and development but offer an excellent return on necessary investment."

 In response to the planning application, English Heritage welcomed the proposals as it promises greater integration of the station into patterns of pedestrian flow around the city centre, and therefore benefit the appreciation of Birmingham's historic environment.
 The Conservation and Heritage Panel of Birmingham City Council echoed this as well as stressing the need for high quality design.

 Funding

-When completed, it is expected to have cost over £550 million.
+The redevelopment project cost £750 million.
 The financing for the project depends upon a mixture of public and private funding.
 Private funding will account for £150 million whilst the rest will be publicly funded.
 The four key funding partners for the project are: